Sagadark666/qtf-renderer_generator/README.md

 # QTFRenderer

+---
+## ⚠️ Alert: **QTFRenderer is still a proof of concept implementation and is not out of alpha stage yet.
+There may be many bugs and unresolved issues.**
+---

 **QTFRenderer** is a library for generating dynamic work trays and forms using React, TypeScript, Apollo, and GraphQL.
 This library is designed to help developers quickly create interactive and data-driven forms and trays based on backend data.

 ## Features